alexmanrique/blog/_posts/2022-12-07-twenty-things-I-learned-as-a-lead-engineer.md

 4 - Reaching agreements within the team.
 ------------------------------------------------------
-Open the conversation with the team members about some topic to see if it’s possible to reach an agreement. is better to listen to all the opinions and reaching a team agreement about some topic is the way to go.
+Open the conversation with the team members about some topic to see if it’s possible to reach an agreement.
+It's better to listen to all the opinions and reaching a team agreement about some topic is the way to go.

 5 - You can’t force individuals to grow.
 ------------------------------------------------------